 - Reduced down-time and thus higher efficiency and productivity with a possibility to in some cases solve issues from a distance (which is important as the robots of ABB are a bit all around the globe and not always in the easiest to reach locations).

-- Increased customer service thanks to the mentioned benefits and for all the clear reasons in industries where uptime is critical.
+- Increased customer service and enhanced customer experience thanks to the mentioned benefits and for all the clear reasons in industries where uptime is critical.

 - The ability to develop a new service, which was launched in the Summer of 2016 by ABB Robotics and is called ‘Connected Services’, being part of what ABB calls the Internet of Things, Services and People (IoTSP) and is available via the company’s Robot Care Service Agreements.
 Note: the IoTSP vision of ABB stretches beyond the robotics activities.